 |Other elements||Please inquire||Please inquire|

-a.
-Turnaround time is defined as the time from when an order is accepted to when it is shipped.
+- Turnaround time is defined as the time from when an order is accepted to when it is shipped.
 It does not include waiting time for any materials that the customer needs to supply (e.g. BAC clone).

-b.
-The above listed price includes acquiring BAC clones from BACPAC.
+- The above listed price includes acquiring BAC clones from BACPAC.
 Price may vary depending on the complexity of the sequence being introduced.

 How do I obtain BAC modification services?

 If you know what changes you wish to make to your BAC, just submit your needs to us by clicking the Send Design Request button on the homepage.
 You can describe your needs in general terms such as "I want to put a lacZ reporter after the promoter of this gene", and our skilled scientists will design a strategy for achieving the modification, all for free.
 We will send you a link to a proposal that includes the strategy along with price and turnaround time.
-If you are satisfied with the proposal, you can put it in your shopping cart and follow instructions there to place an order.
+If you are satisfied with the proposal, you can put it in your shopping cart and follow instructions online to place the order.